See more objects with the color tan rosybrown grey dimgrey rosybrown or see all the colors for this object.

 Drawing, Design for a Jacquard Woven Textile

-This is a drawing.
+This is a Drawing.
 It was designed by Adelgunde (Gunta) Stölzl.
 It is dated ca. 1927 and we acquired it in 2011.
 Its medium is brush and watercolor, white gouache, graphite on cream wove paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 This drawing is by Adelgunde “Gunta” Stölzl, the very significant and prolific German weaver who was instrumental in shifting the focus of the Bauhaus weaving workshops from pictorial works to industrial ready designs.
 Her textiles are renowned for their color, their abstract and asymmetrical composition, and their incorporation of new materials.